What you will study

 Block 3: Life

-In this block you'll explore a range of social theories that focus upon everyday and intimate lives.
-You'll also explore how the experience of the everyday is always mediated by wider social structures and power relations.
-The topics you'll cover includes everyday life; gender, sexuality and intimacy; intersectionality; biopolitics, health and illness; mediated life.
+In this block, you'll explore a range of social theories that focus on our everyday and intimate lives.
+You'll explore how the experience of the everyday is always shaped by wider social structures and power relations.
+The topics you'll cover includes practices of everyday life; intersectionality; biopolitics, health and illness; and digitally mediated lives.

 Block 4: Control